Passerby/TodoMVC-CoffeeScript-and-Vue.js/readme.md

 ## Credit

-This TodoMVC application was created by [Evan You](http://evanyou.me).
+This TodoMVC application was created by [Evan You](http://evanyou.me) and ported by Anton Felix Lorenzen.